 TechNet supports policies that are technology-neutral and that foster and promote innovation in clean energy supply and demand for a sustainable climate.
 This allows companies to create, thrive, and compete in the United States and around the globe.
 Technology is a significant driver of efficiencies and innovative solutions for solving a wide range of environmental issues, so it should be fostered through smart policy and research and development funding.
 TechNet's state program supports the following principles:

 - A robust, technology-neutral energy agenda that will spur the development and deployment of clean energy and clean transportation resources and technologies. - Customer choice. - Resilience and reliability in the face of security threats, natural disasters, and uninterrupted energy supplies.
-Understanding that clean energy and resilient energy are not mutually exclusive, TechNet will seek to advance the intersection of sustainable energy and resilient energy. - The expansion of competitive and transparent energy supply markets at the wholesale and retail levels.

-- Forward-looking policies that ensure open access and enable marketbased deployment of wholesale and distributed energy resources. - Fair and equal access to data, in a standardized format, to enable industry growth while empowering consumers to effectively deploy and utilize clean energy and clean transportation solutions. - Stable tax policies that provide industry and consumers with longterm clarity to support the investment in and deployment of clean energy technologies. - Policies that recognize the contributions of companies with voluntary clean energy initiatives that move faster than state goals.
+Understanding that clean energy and resilient energy are not mutually exclusive, TechNet will seek to advance the intersection of sustainable energy and resilient energy. - The expansion of competitive and transparent energy supply markets at the wholesale and retail levels. - Forward-looking policies that ensure open access and enable market-based deployment of wholesale and distributed energy resources. - Fair and equal access to data, in a standardized format, to enable industry growth while empowering consumers to effectively deploy and utilize clean energy and clean transportation solutions. - Stable tax policies that provide industry and consumers with long-term clarity to support the investment in and deployment of clean energy technologies. - Policies that recognize the contributions of companies with voluntary clean energy initiatives that move faster than state goals, such as accelerated renewable energy buyer provisions in Clean Energy Standards and Renewable Portfolio Standards. - Policies that provide support for green jobs, including training and upskilling.